 - joint pains

 - shortness of breath and chest pains

 - complications including higher risk for high blood pressure and heart disease, kidney damage, lung damage, infections, seizures and stroke

 Conventional Lupus Treatment: Risks and Side Effects

-Lupus is usually treated by conventional medical doctors with a combination of prescriptions and lifestyle changes.
+Lupus is usually treated by conventional medical doctors and rheumatologists with a combination of prescriptions and lifestyle changes.
 Some patients are prescribed numerous prescriptions at once and are told it takes “experimenting” for a while with different combinations of drugs to get symptoms under control.
 This can cause a lot of anxiety, many side effects, sometimes dependence on drugs and a much higher risk for other problems.

 Prescription medications often used to manage lupus include: (3)